JordanFrecon/jordanfrecon.github.io/_posts/2022-06-24-experiment-development-model.md.md

 ### 5.3.
 Managing sessions

 A **Terminal Multiplexer** allows to efficiently manage multiple terminal sessions simultaneously in a single window.
 The most popular applications are [tmux](https://github.com/tmux/tmux/wiki) and [Screen](https://www.gnu.org/software/screen/).
 I personally use the two interchangeably with a preference for *Screen* since it is usually installed by default on all major Linux distributions.

 Hereafter, we will cover a nice feature of terminal multiplexers, namely the ability to detach and reattach sessions from a terminal.
-This feature comes particularly handy when you are running simulations on a remote server, as we will illustrate.
+This feature comes particularly handy when you are running simulations on a remote server.
 In order to create a session, the command reads

 	screen -S <name_of_session>

 where `<name_of_session>` is the name you wish to give to your session.
 I usually use a name that allows me to track what is the purpose and the specificity of the numerical simulation that will be running inside this session.
 After typing <kbd>Enter</kbd>, you should be prompt with the said new shell session.
 It is inside that session that you should run your experiment.

 If you wish to detach from the session, you can type <kbd>Ctrl + a</kbd> followed by <kbd>d</kbd>.
 Having the simulations run under screen means that the session does not terminate – only the now-defunct terminal gets detached – so the simulation is still running, and the applications don't even know the terminal has detached.
 The user can reattach the session by typing

 	screen -r <name_of_session>